Overview

 • abnormal liver tests

-The side effects may reduce over time but please talk to your doctor or nurse if you have any questions about them.
+The side effects may reduce over time but please talk to your doctor or nurse if you have any questions about them or if they are troubling you.

 Contact your GP or a healthcare professional if: